 Can You Install Stud Partition Walls Yourself?

 Building a stud partition wall is far simpler than it may first appear.
-If you have decent DIY and carpentry skills, our DIY partition wall guide should be all you need.
+If you have some basic DIY skills, this guide and video below will help you build a timber stud partition wall:

 There are a few things to consider before taking on the job yourself, though.
 First and foremost, you need to make sure the work you’re going to do will conform to building regulations.
 Newly installed non-load bearing internal walls aren’t subject to many regulations, but you do need to think about fire safety, ventilation and lighting.